jedi4ever/devicefarm-cli/README.md

 Cleanup will happen soon!

+# CLI

+`
+NAME:
+   devicefarm-cli - allows you to interact with AWS devicefarm from the command line

+USAGE:
+   devicefarm-cli [global options] command [command options] [arguments...]

+VERSION:
+   0.0.1

+AUTHOR(S):

+COMMANDS:
+   projects     manage the projects artifacts    manage the artifacts devicepools  manage the device pools devices      manage the devices jobs         manage the jobs runs         manage the runs samples      manage the samples suites       manage the suites tests        manage the tests problems     manage the problems upload       manages the uploads help, h      Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --help, -h           show help
+   --version, -v        print the version

+`

 # Gotchas so far:
 - The upload urls aws provides are pre-signed s3 urls. when you directly pass this to golang newhttprequest is converts the path & query string internal.
 Therefore the request to get it gets a bad signature error.
 You need to use URL.raw_query & URL.opaque when creating the request
 - The user on aws it runs under is called 'rwx'